luizgasparetto/docker-collection/README.md

 ## Contribution
 If you wish to contribute to this repository, please feel free to send a pull request.
 If you have any questions or suggestions, don't hesitate to open an issue.

+## Continuous Updates and Contribution
+This repository is continuously updated and maintained.
+If you wish to contribute to this repository, please feel free to send a pull request.
+Whether it's a bug fix, an enhancement, or new content, your contributions are highly appreciated.

 ## License
 This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).